 Spraygrounds are water playgrounds with fixtures and fountains that spray water.
 They are similar to water play areas, such as those at Kimberley Park and Bolton pools, with a significant difference: Spraygrounds are not set in standing water, making them safer for children.
-A popular alternative to swimming pools, spraygrounds are free, do not need a staff and save resources by recirculating and filtering the water nor do they require lifeguards or staffing.
+A popular alternative to swimming pools, spraygrounds save resources by recirculating and filtering the water nor do they require lifeguards or staffing.

 How to Use a Sprayground